blakeb211/circlesim/README.md

 * update is driven by state if the actor has a state, otherwise the actor update method

 # done
+* add spatial data structure so we can have states that favor neighbor related behaviors
 * keep an updated map of position to cell_context (id, type, distance)
 * add rotation to move action; move facing var to a different action
 * add different sized entities